EnterpriseDB/repmgr/README.md

 --------------------------------------------

-Cascading replication, introduced with PostgreSQL 9.2, enables a standby server to replicate from another standby server rather than directly from the master, meaning replication changes "cascade" down through a hierarchy of servers.
+Cascading replication, introduced with PostgreSQL 9.2, enables a standby server to replicate from another standby server rather than directly from the primary, meaning replication changes "cascade" down through a hierarchy of servers.
 This can be used to reduce load on the primary and minimize bandwith usage between sites.